Last updated: April 5, 2023

 Arabian

-The Arabian is one of the oldest breeds of horses in the world, and it’s also one of the most beautiful!
+The Arabian is one of the oldest horse breeds in the world, and it’s also one of the most beautiful!
 The Arabians are known to be very intelligent and loyal.
-They come in many colors, but they’re usually black, chestnut, or gray with white markings on their face, legs, and tail tip.
+They come in many colors, but they’re usually black, chestnut, or gray, with white markings on their face, legs, and tail tips.

-The Arabian horses were bred mainly as warhorses by nomads who traveled across deserts looking for water sources during long journeys, which is why they perform so well in endurance competitions.
+The Arabian horses were bred mainly as warhorses by nomads who traveled across deserts looking for water sources during long journeys, which is why they performed so well in endurance competitions.

 Morgan